ea/bosch_headunit_root/README.md

 I will share the code to reproduce this on your vehicle and a sample application that achieves the GPS data logging goal.
 However, here **you will find ABSOLUTELY NO information about bypassing any DRM/copyright mechanisms**, especially related to navigation maps and any online services.
 Moverover, any code or instructions herein come with no warranty and you follow them at your own risk.

+For a quick guide on how to root your own Nissan head unit follow: [Rootshell How-To](docs/rootshell_howto.md)

+For an overview of the whole system: [System overview](docs/system_overview.md)

+For a sample custom extension: [Example of a custom extension - GPS logger](docs/custom_apps_and_gps.md)

 #### Table Of Contents

 - [Cars running lcn2kai](#cars-running-lcn2kai)